FalconWarriorr/R14CodeReviewLicense/README.md

    review and create commentary on it.

-4. Subject to the terms of this licence, you must at all times comply with and shall be bound to never run this code on a robot in competition with the author(s) or the author(s) team(s).
+4. Subject to the terms of this licence, you must at all times comply with and shall be bound to never run this code on a robot that competes with or against a robot constructed by the author(s) or the author(s) team(s).

 Section 3 -- Limitations
 ------------------------